 Before You Sign a Contract

 Always ask for a detailed written contract, even for small projects.
 It will protect you and help ensure that you and the contractor understand the scope of the job and the price.
 State law requires that home improvement contracts over $1,000 be in writing.
 If contractors violate this provision, their registration may be suspended or revoked, and they can be fined or face criminal prosecution.
-Consumer Affairs can provide you with a sample contract.
+Click here to view a sample contract.

 Be sure the contract contains: